Krista E. Wiegand: Early life and education

 Wiegand was born on February 19, 1971, in Miami, Florida.
 She earned her Bachelor of Arts degree and first Master's degree from the American University School of International Service.
 From there, she enrolled at Duke University for her second master's degree and PhD.

-After graduating from the American University School of International Service, Wiegand traveled to Beirut with her Lebanese-American friends where she learned about their Lebanese Civil War.
+After graduating from the American University School of International Service, Wiegand traveled to Beirut with her Lebanese-American friends where she learned about the Lebanese Civil War.
 As a result, she chose to write her master's thesis on this topic.
 The following summer, she returned to Lebanon to continue her research but her friends were detained by Hezbollah for "helping an American."
 She stated that she was "grilled for several hours about America’s involvement with Israel."
 Afterward, she was recruited by the CIA for a job in covert operations, which she declined.

 Career

-Wiegand is a specialist in international relations, focusing on international and civil conflict and conflict resolution.
+Wiegand is a specialist in international relations, focusing on international and civil conflict, conflict resolution, and Indo-Pacific security.
 She is an expert on territorial and maritime disputes, particularly the disputes in the South China Sea, East China Sea, and the Sea of Japan, and a specialist in maritime international law.
+She is a Professor and Director of the Center for National Security and Foreign Affairs at the Howard H. Baker School of Public Policy and Public Affairs, both of which were inaugurated in July 2023.

 Wiegand joined the faculty at Georgia Southern University (GSU) in 2005 as an assistant professor in their Department of Political Science and Director of their Honors Program in Political Science.
 She stayed at GSU for nine years before accepting a position at the University of Tennessee (UT).

 Upon joining the faculty at UT, Wiegand became an associate professor of Political Science and Director of the Global Security Program at the Howard H. Baker Jr. Center for Public Policy.
-In this capacity, Wiegand directs multiple government-funded grants, conducts policy-relevant research on international conflict, and works with faculty and graduate student fellows.
+As Director of the Center for National Security and Foreign Affairs since 2023, Wiegand directs multiple government-funded grants, conducts policy-relevant research on international conflict, organizes and hosts a series of events and workshops, and works with faculty fellows and affiliates across multiple disciplines and partner institutions at UTK, across the US, and in Japan.
 In 2015, Wiegand taught for the Semester at Sea program.
 In 2017, Wiegand accepted a Fulbright senior scholarship which sent her to the Philippines for research purposes for five months.
 Two years later, she was appointed the Co-Editor-in-Chief of the journal International Studies Quarterly, flagship journal of the International Studies Association, with Brandon Prins from 2019 until the end of 2023.